lbialy/1brc/scala/README.md

   - Scala Native (immix): 4.494s (17.442s on Apple M1 Pro)
   - Scala Native (no gc): 4.058s (17.064s on Apple M1 Pro)

 From 100x slower to 1.14x slower in two weeks.
 Bravo, [Wojtek](https://twitter.com/WojciechM_dev)!
 Check out the changelog in the [source](CalculateAverage_lbialy.scala).
+Commits in this branch represent different points in progress of the implementation so, if interested in seeing what yielded what change, check out `git log`!

 #### You can run it too!